danomatika/PdParty/doc/guide/PdParty_User_Guide.md

 PdParty also supports running "scenes" which are basically folders with a specific layout that are treated as a single entity for encapsulation and have certain event attributes:

 * RjDj scenes:
-  * a folder that ends in *.rj that contains a _main.pd
+  * a folder that ends in *.rj that contains a _main.pd patch
   * locked to portrait
   * an optional background image named "image.jpg" which must have a square aspect ratio and a min size of 320x320
   * an optional browser icon named "thumb.jpg" and a min size of 55x55